Top 10 Songs that Originally Had Different Titles

 The band said "The Return of the Son of Nothing" was a joke about comic books and Godzilla-type movie sequels.
 The song was a homage to the minimalist composer Terry Riley.

-Originally, it was called "Cruisin' for a Lady" (according to wiki).
+Originally, it was called "Cruisin' for a Lady" (according to Wiki).
 Desmond Child, who co-wrote the song with Steven Tyler and Joe Perry, said in an interview its title was "Cruisin' for the Ladies."
 Only a slight difference, but I don't know who is right.

-I made a list about this song so I don't need to explain much here: Top 10 Interesting Facts About Aerosmith's Dude (Looks Like a Lady).
+I made a list about this song, so I don't need to explain much here: Top 10 Interesting Facts About Aerosmith's "Dude (Looks Like a Lady)."

-I think the name "Speed King" fits better anyway, because of how this song sounds.
+I think the name "Speed King" fits better anyway because of how this song sounds.
 It's a speed metal song.

 Ian Gillan wrote in his autobiography that "Speed King" was called "Kneel and Pray" for some time.

-Absolute truth- the original name was "Scrambled Eggs."
-Paul McCartney woke in the middle of the night, with the complete melody running through his head.
+Absolute truth - the original name was "Scrambled Eggs."
+Paul McCartney woke in the middle of the night with the complete melody running through his head.
 He quickly grabbed a piece of paper and wrote down the first two lines:

 "Scrambled eggs,

-Oh my darling how I love your legs."
+Oh my darling, how I love your legs."

-Originally, it was "You've Got to Be Crazy."
+Originally, it was titled "You've Got to Be Crazy."
 The lyrics are slightly different (different words, same concept), but the actual song is the same.

 A-ha wrote and recorded the first version of this song in 1982 with the title "Lesson One" - it had the basic keyboard riff but had different lyrics.
 In 1983, the song got the attention of Terry Slater, who became their manager and helped them get a contract with Warner Bros.
 Records.
-In early 1984, they re-wrote the song as "Take On Me" and recorded it with producer Tony Mansfield.
+In early 1984, they re-wrote the song as "Take on Me" and recorded it with producer Tony Mansfield.

 The original title was "Badfinger Boogie."
 The Beatles changed it but used the name for something else: when they were signed to their label, Apple Records, they named them Badfinger.

-They also changed another thing: the first lines of the song that were originally, "What would you do if I sang out of tune?
+They also changed another thing: the first lines of the song were originally, "What would you do if I sang out of tune?
 Would you stand up and throw tomatoes at me?"
 Ringo didn't want to sing it, fearing that if they ever performed it live, he would be pelted with tomatoes.

 The working title was originally "Bad Finger Boogie," a reference to the fact that John Lennon had a hurt finger when they recorded the song.
 This is important because it became the inspiration for the name of the band Badfinger.
-John Lennon suggested they change their names from The Iveys to Badfinger, and they agreed.
+John Lennon suggested they change their name from The Iveys to Badfinger, and they agreed.

 The song was originally titled "Gypsies and White Trash," but the authors were asked to revise it and make the title less offensive.

-The Contenders
+The Newcomers

+Originally, it was called "N2RHQ."
 Dave Mustaine explained: "I wrote the song and called it 'N2RHQ' - it was like the numbers on the side of a plane.
 It was a future-tech thing.
 It was kind of sci-fi where I would go someplace in the future into space."

 That's an interesting alternative title for this song.